pivotal/blog/content/post/luigi-data-science.md

 ## Conclusion

 In summary, while building a pipeline adds some overhead to your workflow, the benefits of coordinating the running, monitoring and data testing multiple iterations of end-to-end models can be well worth the cost.
-If you have a workflow with long running batch processes, such as regularly training and scoring variations of a model, then ability to wrap your workflow into a pipeline is a worthwhile tool to have in your arsenal.
+If you have a workflow with long running batch processes, such as regularly training and scoring variations of a model, then the ability to wrap your workflow into a pipeline is a worthwhile tool to have in your arsenal.